Shoe Carnival (NASDAQ:SCVL) Releases Q2 2021 Earnings Guidance

-Shoe Carnival (NASDAQ:SCVL) updated its second quarter 2021 earnings guidance on Tuesday.
+Shoe Carnival (NASDAQ:SCVL) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.000-1.200 for the period, compared to the Thomson Reuters consensus estimate of $0.940.
 The company issued revenue guidance of $268 million-278 million, compared to the consensus revenue estimate of $281.92 million.

+Shoe Carnival (NASDAQ:SCVL) last announced its earnings results on Tuesday, May 18th.
+The company reported $3.02 earnings per share for the quarter, topping the consensus estimate of $1.40 by $1.62.
+The business had revenue of $328.50 million during the quarter, compared to the consensus estimate of $273.04 million.
+Shoe Carnival had a net margin of 6.51% and a return on equity of 24.08%.
+The business’s quarterly revenue was up 122.7% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned ($1.16) earnings per share.

-A number of brokerages have issued reports on SCVL.
-Pivotal Research raised their target price on shares of Shoe Carnival from $68.00 to $74.00 and gave the stock a buy rating in a report on Monday, May 17th.
+SCVL has been the subject of several analyst reports.
+Pivotal Research increased their price target on shares of Shoe Carnival from $68.00 to $74.00 and gave the stock a buy rating in a report on Monday, May 17th.
 TheStreet raised shares of Shoe Carnival from a c rating to a b- rating in a report on Wednesday, March 24th.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Shoe Carnival has an average rating of Buy and a consensus price target of $46.00.
+Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus price target of $46.00.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, April 19th.
-Investors of record on Monday, April 5th were paid a dividend of $0.14 per share.
-This represents a $0.56 dividend on an annualized basis and a dividend yield of 0.82%.
-The ex-dividend date was Thursday, April 1st.
-This is a positive change from Shoe Carnival’s previous quarterly dividend of $0.09.
-Shoe Carnival’s dividend payout ratio (DPR) is currently 50.00%.

-In other Shoe Carnival news, Director Kent A. Kleeberger sold 1,241 shares of Shoe Carnival stock in a transaction that occurred on Thursday, April 15th.
-The shares were sold at an average price of $61.30, for a total value of $76,073.30.
-Following the transaction, the director now owns 11,502 shares in the company, valued at $705,072.60.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Andrea R. Guthrie sold 490 shares of Shoe Carnival stock in a transaction that occurred on Thursday, June 3rd.
-The stock was sold at an average price of $67.80, for a total transaction of $33,222.00.
-Following the completion of the transaction, the director now owns 12,103 shares in the company, valued at approximately $820,583.40.
+In other Shoe Carnival news, Director Andrea R. Guthrie sold 490 shares of the stock in a transaction dated Thursday, June 3rd.
+The shares were sold at an average price of $67.80, for a total value of $33,222.00.
+Following the completion of the transaction, the director now directly owns 12,103 shares of the company’s stock, valued at $820,583.40.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Kent A. Kleeberger sold 1,241 shares of the stock in a transaction dated Thursday, April 15th.
+The shares were sold at an average price of $61.30, for a total transaction of $76,073.30.
+Following the completion of the transaction, the director now directly owns 11,502 shares of the company’s stock, valued at $705,072.60.
 The disclosure for this sale can be found here.
-27.50% of the stock is owned by company insiders.
+Company insiders own 32.00% of the company’s stock.

 Shoe Carnival Company Profile